 Any remaining funds will be re-awarded to students enrolled in the Summer 2015 Semester beginning March 2015.

 SATISFACTORY ACADEMIC PROGRESS POLICY:

 Federal regulations require that Tri-C review the academic progress of all students and notify students receiving federal financial aid each semester.
 This includes students who have received or are applying for the Federal Pell Grant, Federal Supplementary Education Opportunity Grant, Federal Work-Study and Federal Student Loans.
 Financial aid students are required to maintain an overall grade point average of 2.0 or higher, complete at least 67% of all courses attempted, and meet all degree requirements prior to attempting 92 credit hours.
 Failure to maintain compliance with these standards may result in loss of disqualification for future federal financial aid dollars.
 Students should review Tri-C's Satisfactory Academic Progress Policy to ensure compliance.

 FINANCIAL AID DISBURSEMENT POLICY:

 Based on the session for which you are enrolled, your financial aid will be applied to your Tri-C student account 35 days after the start of each session.
-For more information about when financial aid funds are released for Spring 2014, students can view this link or check the Important Dates for all financial aid dates for the 2013-2014 academic year.
+For more information about when financial aid funds are released for Summer, students can view this link or check the Important Dates for all financial aid dates for the 2014-2015 academic year.

 NOTE: Fourteen days after financial aid funds are applied to your Tri-C student account, a refund will be sent via direct deposit to your checking or saving account or mailed to your home address.

 BOOK AUTHORIZATION/BK CREDIT LINE: